Arthurdw/firefly/README.md

 because the parsing, and bandwidth of this is more than that is necessary we also provide bitwise queries.

+String queries are very loosely defined, as it evaluates the query definition from left to right.
+And can derive that if you use e.g. `GETV`, you mean `GET VALUE`.
+This works for any query, identifiers are case-insensitive.

 #### Create

 You can create a new record by using the `NEW` keyword, the arguments should be